Former Champion Teases Mysterious Connection To WWE’s Cryptic Tweet

-Twitter is a weird and strange place that can bring about the most hidden of personalities even for a company like WWE.
-On Tuesday afternoon, WWE tweeted out a cryptic message that read in reverse and upside-down before deleting it about 10 minutes after it was up.
-About three hours later, former superstar Matt Hardy tweeted out almost the exact same message in a different fashion and it has fans buzzing.
+Twitter is a strange place that can bring about the most hidden of personalities — even for a company like WWE.
+On Tuesday afternoon, the company tweeted a cryptic message that read in reverse and upside-down before deleting it about 10 minutes after it was up.
+About three hours later, former superstar Matt Hardy posted almost the exact same words in a different fashion, and it has fans buzzing.

-In the early afternoon hours of Tuesday, WWE randomly changed their profile pic on Twitter to nothing more than a black background.
-They also tweeted out a message which read “The Truth Will be Heard” but it was written upside-down and backward, as reported by The Inquisitr.
+In the early afternoon of Tuesday, WWE randomly changed its profile pic on Twitter to nothing more than a black background.
+The company also shared a post which read “The Truth Will be Heard” but it was written upside-down and backward, as reported by The Inquisitr.

-Fans really didn’t know what to make of it as the tweet was deleted shortly after it went live and WWE had their account return to normal.
-Fast-forward three hours and finally, there is another clue as to what it could all mean as Matt Hardy hopped on his Twitter account to deliver a cryptic message of his own.
+Fans really didn’t know what to make of it as the tweet was deleted shortly after it went live and WWE ‘s account returned to normal.
+Fast-forward three hours and finally, there is another clue as to what it could all mean, as Hardy hopped on his Twitter account to deliver a cryptic message of his own.

 "The truth Will be Heard"